project-anacapa/spike-submit-cs-to-anacapa/README.md

 # spike-submit-cs-to-anacapa
 SPIKE of converting submit.cs data into github organization and repos formatted for Anacapa Grader

-This no longer is just a spike but rather a fully working edition of the course extraction from the old submit system to the new anacapa system.

 ## How to Run:

 **NOTE:** Before running make sure to create an organization on github for the the destination of the course data and make clholoien an owner.